Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 The difference is the little boy is human, and not just a brain.
 He worries about people dying, envies the popular athletic boy, all the while plays music in competition form and forms math problems in his head

-Matilda or VHS (PG) Recommended
+Matilda or VHS or Instant Video (PG) Recommended

 Based on the Roald Dahl classic book; cursed with a cretinous family and a witch of a school principal, a bright young girl (Mara Wilson) learns self-reliance--and develops unusual powers